sigma-theta/dictionary-app/readme.md

 ### Based on ThePrimeagen Intro to Go-HTMX course

-TODO: Implement click to edit
+TODO: Figure out how to reset form on submit

 TODO: Styling